Academic Resource Team - Title I Coordinator: Heather Wakefield

 What are the Qualifications of the Title I Staff?

-Each Title I teacher has a Bachelor’s Degree in Education and a Master’s Degree in Reading.
+Each Title I teacher has a Bachelor’s Degree in Education.
+Many Title I teachers are also Reading Specialists; holding a Master’s Degree in Reading.

 Is there anything I can do at home to help my child become a better reader?